Lope Ruiz de Esparza: History

 His proof of nobility from the 16th century is displayed on one hundred and sixty pages on vellum with two coats of arms.
 His main arms were described in Spanish as: "De oro, con un lobo de sable, al pie de un roble de sinople" (seen right).
 It was presented on 27 April 1595, when the patriarch of New Spain, don Lope Ruiz de Esparza, appeared before the Mayor of Mexico City, Rafael de Trejo Carbajal, to present his ancestry: stating that he was the son of Lope Ruiz de Esparza and doña Ana Díaz de Eguino, both of Pamplona.
 The elder Lope litigated his nobility in Pamplona stating his lordship over the palaces of Esparza and Zariquiegui, having won the lawsuit by judgment dated 23 November 1535.

-It was noted that the younger Lope was age twenty-six in 1595, was of average height, fair skin, with red beard and hair; his eyes were slightly sunken; and over the right brow he had a scar that ran almost to the cape of the brow and another larger scar that started at the inside of the cape of the right ear and ran to the middle of the neck; and was robust of limbs.
-Among the legal documents he presented were his Proof of Nobility from the Emperor Don Carlos and his mother Doña Juana.
-These Ruiz de Esparza, which later established themselves in Aguascalientes and from there were linked to Teocaltiche, Nochistlan, Tepatitlan, Arandas and other highland territories were linked with the Romo de Vivar, Gabay, Tiscareño, Escoto-Tovar and other old families of the region; in so doing they have extended their bloodline in a way that today there is no highland family that does not descend in some way from them.
+In the report, it was noted that the younger Lope was age twenty-six in 1595, was of average height, fair skin, with red beard and hair; his eyes were slightly sunken.
+He had a scar over the right brow that ran almost to the cape of the brow, and another larger scar that started at the inside of the cape of the right ear and ran to the middle of the neck.
+He was robust of limbs.
+Among the legal documents he presented were his Proof of Nobility from the Holy Roman Emperor Carlos I of Spain and his mother Doña Juana of Spain.
+These Ruiz de Esparza later established themselves in Aguascalientes and from there were linked to Teocaltiche, Nochistlán, Tepatitlán, Arandas and other highland territories.
+They were linked with the other founding families in the region, notably Macias-Valadez, Romo de Vivar, Gabadi, Tiscareño, and Escoto-Tovar.

 Don Lope died in August 1651.
-He received the Holy sacraments and made his last will and testament dividing up his property and goods among his heirs.
+He received the Holy sacraments and made his last will and testament, dividing up his property and goods among his heirs.
 He also requested that a Novena of the Solemn High Mass for the dead be sung for the repose of his soul.

 He was buried within the parish church of the village, beneath the altar of San Lorenzo, a privilege that was granted by the Lord Bishop Don Fray Francisco de Rivera on 18 January 1627 and confirmed by the Don Leonel de Cervantes on 19 September 1637.